Health Care Reform – Busting The 3 Biggest Myths Of ObamaCare

 People who currently have health insurance are going to be transitioned into these new plans sometime in 2014.
 So, the insured will be directly affected by this because their health plans are going away today, and they will be mapped into a new ObamaCare plan in 2014.

 The uninsured have an additional issue: if they don’t get health insurance in 2014, they face a mandate penalty.
 Some healthy uninsured will look at that penalty and say, “Well, the penalty is 1% of my adjusted gross income; I make $50,000, so I’ll pay a $500 penalty or $1,000 for health insurance.
 In that case, I’ll take the penalty.”
 But either way, they will be directly affected by health care reform.
 Through the mandate, it affects the insured as well as the uninsured.

 Health Care Reform Effect On People With Grandfathered Health Plans

-People that have grandfathered health insurance plans are not going to be directly affected by health care reform.
-But because of the life cycle of their grandfathered health plan, it’s going to make those plans more costly as they discover that there are plans available now that they can easily transfer to that have a richer set of benefits that would be more beneficial for any chronic health issues they may have.
+People with grandfathered health insurance plans will not be directly affected by health care reform.
+But because of the life cycle of their grandfathered health plan, it’s going to make those plans more costly as they discover that there are plans available now that they can quickly transfer to that have a richer set of benefits that would be more beneficial for any chronic health issues they may have.

 Health Care Reform Effect On People With Group Health Insurance